This is our Complete Guide to Surfing Santa Cruz in California.

 The area is known for its moderate climate and its socially liberated and alternative lifestyles.
 Nicknamed Surf City, Santa Cruz has 11 world-class surf breaks that are really worth checking out including point breaks over Steamer Lane and Pleasure Point, which it could be argued are some of the best surfing waves in the world.

-Getting to Santa Cruz
+How to get to Santa Cruz

 If you are flying to Santa Cruz, you have a choice of two airports in the region.
 San Francisco International Airport is roughly an hour to 90-minute drive from the north of Santa Cruz.
 The Norman Y. Mineta San Jose International Airport is around 45-minutes away.
 Further afield, Los Angeles is around a 6 hours drive.